MasterFacilityList/mfl_admin_docs/docs/02_schrio.rst

 4) Facility Regulation Details
 ---------------------------------------
-This is an optional section that captures the departments in a hospital such as laboratories and pharmacies.
+This section captures the departments in a hospital such as laboratories and pharmacies.
 The departments are picked from the drop down menu.

 .. figure:: /_images/schrio/02_d_add_facility_regulation.png